-Disables Siri and related voice assistant features across all user accounts on macOS endpoints
+Disables Apple Siri and related voice assistant features across all user accounts on macOS endpoints

-This Automox Worklet™ disables Siri and all associated voice assistant features on macOS endpoints.
-The Worklet targets the primary Siri functionality through the com.apple.assistant.support preference domain and then disables related features including Hey Siri voice activation, lock screen access, and status menu visibility through the com.apple.Siri preference domain.
+This Automox Worklet™ disables Apple Siri and the related voice assistant features on macOS endpoints.
+The Worklet targets the primary Siri activation flag in the com.apple.assistant.support preference domain and then disables Hey Siri voice activation, lock-screen Siri access, and menu-bar visibility through the com.apple.Siri domain.

-macOS endpoints with Siri support (macOS 10.12 Sierra or later)
+macOS endpoints with Siri support (macOS 10.12 Sierra or later, including Apple Silicon Macs)

 Consider Worklets your easy button